Gordon S. Watkins

 Gordon Samuel Watkins (March 9, 1889 – May 5, 1970) was an educator, author, and leading figure in the field of labor economics during the early to mid-twentieth century.
 Watkins also served from 1949 to 1956 as the first provost of the University of California, Riverside.

+Biography

 Early life and education

 Watkins was born March 9, 1889, in Brynmawr, Wales, to a poor Welsh coal miner.
 In 1906, he emigrated to the United States and attended Fargo College Academy in Fargo, North Dakota, and Wheaton College Academy in Wheaton, Illinois.
 He received his A.B. from the University of Montana in 1914, his M.A. from the University of Illinois in 1915, and his Ph.D. in economics from the University of Pennsylvania in 1918.

 Professional life

 Nowhere in American higher education at the present time is there any man who more fruitfully unites broad and searching educational vision with a precise sense of the procedures necessary to the fulfillment of that vision.
 Under Provost Watkins' leadership I do not doubt for a moment that we shall achieve at UCR a college that will become as noted for its moral development of character as for its intellectual eminence.